zowe/docs-site/docs/user-guide/configuring-security.md

 ## Customize security of your z/OS system

 Review and perform z/OS configuration steps based on your settings.
-For a detailed table of configuration procedures and associated purposes for performing these procedures, see [Security customization of your z/OS system](./configure-zos-system.md).
+For a detailed table of configuration procedures and associated purposes for performing these procedures, see [Customizing z/OS system security](./configure-zos-system.md).

 ## Assign security permissions to users

 Assign users (ZWESVUSR and ZWESIUSR) and the ZWEADMIN security group permissions required to perform specific tasks.
-For more information see, [Assign security permissions to users](./assign-security-permissions-to-users.md).
+For more information see, [Assigning security permissions to users](./assign-security-permissions-to-users.md).

 ## Zowe Feature specific configuration tasks